 Challenge number Detail of challenge 1 The attainment of disadvantaged pupils in maths GCSE is generally lower than that of their peers and teacher diagnostic assessments suggest that many pupils particularly struggle with geometry and algebra, including graph work, this can sometimes be due to a lack of equipment.
 Assessments on entry to year 7 in the last 3 years indicate that between 30-42% (36% average) of our disadvantaged pupils arrive below age-related expectations in Math's compared to 6-34% (20% average) of their peers.
 2 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
 On entry to year 7 in the last 3 years, between 35-57% (46% average) of our disadvantaged pupils arrive below age-related expectations compared to 22-32% (27% average) of their peers.
 This gap persists during pupils' time at our school.
 3 Our assessments, observations and discussions with pupils and families suggest that the education of many of our disadvantaged pupils continues to be affected by the impact of the partial school closures during the COVID-19 pandemic, and to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in knowledge gaps resulting in disadvantaged pupils falling further behind age-related expectations, especially in maths.
 4 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive and self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
 This is indicated across the curriculum, particularly in maths.
 5 Our internal tracking data and assessments (including wellbeing survey), suggest that the wellbeing of many of our disadvantaged students has been impacted by partial school closures and periods of isolation.
-46% of those receiving support for their emotional health and wellbeing are our disadvantaged students, those who have a social worker or are young carers.
+47% of those receiving support for their emotional health and wellbeing are our disadvantaged students, those who have a social worker or are young carers.
 This is partly driven by concern about catching up lost learning exams and future prospects.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher referrals for support remain high.
-67 pupils (31 of whom are disadvantaged) currently require additional support with social and emotional needs, 57% those who are currently receiving small group interventions are disadvantaged.
+105 pupils (49 of whom are disadvantaged) currently require additional support with social and emotional needs, 61% those who are currently receiving small group interventions are disadvantaged.

-6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 2.7 - 6.47% lower than for non-disadvantaged pupils.
-28 - 46% of disadvantaged pupils have been 'persistently absent' compared to 12 - 28% of their peers during that period.
-Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
+In 2022-2023 over 70% of disadvantaged students attended after school clubs.
+6 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 2.7 - 6.34% lower than for non-disadvantaged pupils.
+16% of disadvantaged pupils have been 'persistently absent' compared to 4% of their peers during that period.
+Despite being a significant improvement upon the previous year, our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.